 A flat fee for a 1031 exchange sounds simple, but the final bill can sometimes tell a different story.
 While most QIs are transparent, some fee structures have gray areas that can lead to unexpected costs.
 Knowing what to look for helps you protect your bottom line.
 It’s all about asking the right questions upfront to understand exactly what you’re paying for.
 Here are a few common costs that might not be included in the standard price tag.

-Wire Transfers and Document Prep Charges
+Watch Out for Wire and Document Prep Fees

 Many administrative tasks that seem standard can actually come with their own price tag.
 Some QIs charge extra for essential services like wire transfers, courier deliveries, or processing documents for complex, multi-property transactions.
 These small fees can add up, especially if your exchange involves several moving parts.
 Before you sign an agreement, ask for a complete list of administrative charges.
 This ensures the price you’re quoted is the price you’ll pay.
 A clear understanding of all costs is a core part of our tax services, helping you plan your investment strategy without any surprises.

-Costs for Extended Holding Periods
+The Real Cost of Extended Holding Periods

 The 1031 exchange process operates on a strict timeline, but delays can happen.
 If you need an extension or if closing dates get pushed back, some QIs will charge additional holding fees for every extra day or week they manage your funds.
 These costs can become significant if there are unexpected hurdles in your transaction.
 It’s wise to discuss your QI’s policy on delays before you begin the exchange.
 Proper strategic planning, a key component of our CFO services, can help you anticipate potential roadblocks and keep your transaction on schedule, avoiding these unnecessary expenses.

-Who Gets to Keep the Interest?
+Who Really Gets to Keep the Interest?

 This is one of the most overlooked aspects of QI fees.
 Your QI will hold your sale proceeds in an account for up to 180 days, and that money generates interest.
 For many QIs, this interest is a primary source of revenue; in fact, it can account for two-thirds of their total income from an exchange.
 Some QIs keep all the interest, while others may offer to share it with you.
 This point is often negotiable, so don’t hesitate to ask about their interest policy.
 Clarifying this upfront can make a big difference in your overall costs and is a crucial step in maximizing your investment returns.

-What Factors Influence a QI’s Price?
+What Factors Influence a QI’s Fees?

 When you start looking for a Qualified Intermediary, you’ll quickly notice that their fees aren’t standardized across the board.
 The price you pay is tied to several factors, much like any other professional service.
 Think of it less like buying a product off the shelf and more like hiring a specialist for a custom project.
 The final cost depends on the scope of work, the level of expertise required, and the specific details of your real estate transaction.